Fleurelle/wte_gamification/README.md

 * Clear all notifications (staff only)

-* Staff alerting for new signups
+* Staff alerting for new account and event registrations

 # 📋 Quick Setup
 1. Clone & Environment